bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 Any error `_!` is handled by the `when` transition that might result in a successor state `P?` or _nothing_ depending on the actual `error`.

-#### System Externals
+#### System Ports and Interfaces
-In a system build out of processes and channels input devices like a mouse or a keyboard become endpoints (processes) that feed data into a particular channel.
+In a system composed out of processes and channels input devices like mouse and keyboard are _driver_ processes that feed data into a particular channel.
-Sockets become types of channels and so forth.
+Sockets are channels, the file system a process that starts up helper processes for actual IO and so forth.
-From the point of view of a program that is composed out of processes there are just channels and streams to affect the _outside world_.
+For a program that is composed out of processes there are just channels and streams to affect the _outside world_.

+This achieves uniformity and technical decoupling from high levels of expression down till low level facilities.
+It becomes natural and trivial to emulate hardware as no actual coupling to the hardware exists (except within a _driver_ process that might be on the other end of a channel).

 ## Modules _(Artefacts)_